fish-shell/fish-shell/doc_src/cmds/bind.rst

 For example::

-  bind jk 'commandline -i foo'
+  bind j,k 'commandline -i foo'
+  # or `bind jk`

 will bind the sequence ``jk`` to insert "foo" into the commandline.
 When you've only pressed "j", fish doesn't know if it should insert the "j" (because of the default self-insert), or wait for the "k".

 You can enable a timeout for this, by setting the :envvar:`fish_sequence_key_delay_ms` variable to the timeout in milliseconds.
 If the timeout elapses, fish will no longer wait for the sequence to be completed, and do what it can with the characters it already has.

 The escape key is a special case, because it can be used standalone as a real key or as part of a longer escape sequence, like function or arrow keys.
 Holding alt and something else also typically sends escape, for example holding alt+a will send an escape character and then an "a".
 So the escape character has its own timeout configured with :envvar:`fish_escape_delay_ms`.

 See also :ref:`Key sequences <interactive-key-sequences>`.